 In the 1980 series Darkroom, a man finds that he can send morse-code messages to a ship during WWII.
 He tries to give the United States an edge by telling them information from history-books— and the next day he opens the door to see a Nazi-parade, since Hitler had won and the Nazis now ruled the world.

-One Saturday Night Live skit features George Foreman accidentally traveling back in time, where he's challenged to a boxing match by Hitler.
+One skit features George Foreman accidentally traveling back in time, where he's challenged to a boxing match by Hitler.
 Foreman of course wins, becomes the new Furher, and then conquers the United States.

-Interestingly enough, subverted in Sliders, the show devoted to alternative Earths.
+Averted on various alternative Earths.
 In all their travels, they never went to a world where the Nazis won and conquered the world.
-The closest ones was the world in the episode "California Reich" (where the United States is run by white supremacists and non-Aryan people are turned into slave labor cyborgs), and the Cold War World in the pilot episode where the USSR rules the world.
+The closest ones were the world in the episode "California Reich" (where the United States is run by white supremacists and non-Aryan people are turned into slave labor cyborgs), and the Cold War World in the pilot episode (where the USSR rules the world).

-Of course, there were several worlds where the Cro-Mags were in power, and they were indisputably A Nazi by Any Other Name.
+Of course, there were several worlds where the Kromaggs were in power, and they were indisputably A Nazi by Any Other Name.